Uitware/locreg/docs/cli/locreg_registry.md

 ### Commands:
 - `locreg registry rotate` - Rotate the password of the registry.
-- `locreg registry only-registry` - Create only the local registry.
+- `locreg registry only-registry` - Create only the local registry. // Will be added in the next release

 ### Options:
 ```